Alan Spencer’s 10 strikeouts, Gus Burr’s grand slam send St. Bede past Dwight

 In the bottom half of the inning, the Bruins put the game away for good.
 AJ Hermes led off with a single to right but then was forced out at second as McGunnigal reached on a fielder’s choice.

-Burr then took the 1-1 count and crushed a grand slam to center field that broke the game open and put the Bruins ahead 8-1.
+Burr took the 1-1 count and crushed a grand slam to center field that broke the game open and put the Bruins ahead 8-1.

 “Absolutely great performance on the mound for Spencer,” St. Bede coach Bill Booker said.
 “Then to get big hits from Stuart McGunnigal, Carson Riva and then Gus Burr just helped big time against a very good Dwight team.
-Dinges hasn’t started yet for us, but has pitched some big relief innings and today was no different as they had bases loaded and got no runs.
+Dinges hasn’t started yet for us but has pitched some big relief innings, and today was no different as they had bases loaded and got no runs.
 That was big, and I think we’ll be seeing some starts over the next couple weeks to get him some experience there as well.”

 Have a Question about this article?